ttommy033/ElevatorProject/README.md

-Python Project - Calculates best case and worst case scenarios an elevator would take based on number of patrons and floors a building has.
+Python Project - Calculates best case and worst case scenarios an elevator would take based on number of patrons in the elevator and floors a building has.